 Initial management will comprise of addressing the pain, swelling and inflammation, especially in the early stages.
 The ‘PEACE & LOVE’ protocol can be used to support healing in soft tissue injuries (Dubois & Esculier, 2020).
 The ‘PEACE’ acronym for acute management refers to protect – unload and reduce movement for 1-3 days, elevate – to promote fluid transport, avoid – the use of anti-inflammatories initially, compress – to reduce swelling, and educate – having the correct advice on management.
 As symptoms settle, the ‘LOVE’ element can be implemented which refers to load – optimal loading without exacerbating symptoms, optimism – remain positive and consistent with the advice given, vascularisation – maintain cardiovascular fitness to support blood flow, and exercises – to support return to function and improving strength.

 Prolonged rehabilitation under to guidance of a Physiotherapist is highly recommended to restore function and support your recovery.
 The rehabilitation process will be gradual based on healing rates and symptoms.
+Your Physio can implement hands on treatment techniques to reduce pain, increase range of motion, facilitate healing and help to restore function.
 Your Physiotherapist will design an individualised home exercise plan and give you the skills and knowledge to manage independently as you advance through your rehab journey.

 Surgery is an option if you want to return to sport, weight lifting or to a strenuous job however this is something that will be discussed with your Physiotherapist before deciding if an onward referral to a Specialist Consultant is suitable.